-- Level 5 qualification in management or a related discipline - Foundation degree in management or related discipline - Bachelor degree in management or related discipline - Staff must hold or be working towards an Assessor qualification - Assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably-qualified Assessor/Verifier.
+- Degree in Management or Leadership-related subject - Level 4 or 5 (NVQ) Certificate in Leadership and Management - Level 4 or 5 (NVQ) Certificate or Diploma in Management - Staff must hold or be working towards an Assessor qualification.

+Assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably qualified Assessor/Verifier.